yanzhao571/Psychologist.js/README.md

 I've so far only tested this with Firefox and Google Chrome on Windows, Linux, and Android, but there is no particular reason it should not work with OS X, iOS, and Safari.
 It's *mostly* compatible with Internet Explorer, though there are some UI issues that need to be worked out, the basic premise is there.

 Also note that you don't necessarily have to match browsers on the PC with browsers on the smartphone.
 Mix and match to your heart's content.

+# Technology

+The software in this repository, the APIs it utilizes, the standards they implement, and the tools that the project uses are all open standards and Free, Open Source Software.
+The project is released under the GPLv3 license while I'm still developing it, and when it's closer to ready, I'll offer a paid license option that doesn't not require you to also release your software under the GPLv3.

+ - Blender: All models used in the demo were created by me in Blender 2.7.
+ - Collada: an open standard, developed by the Khronos Group, for representing 3D model and scene data.
+ - WebGL: Another open standard from the Kronos Group.
+The client-side graphics are rendered with WebGL, a version of OpenGL for use in Web browsers.
+ - Three.js: The Three.js library provides a massive helping with its pre-built Collada importer.
+ - Node.js: the server is built with Node.js.
+I've found Node to be very easy to setup on the three major operating systems (Windows, Linux, OS X).